stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

 1. `MultiLevelSelectionHead`

-   * Role: given an internal embedding of a biological or organizational scenario, estimate:
+   * Role: given an internal embedding of a biological or organizational scenario, estimate

      * which levels are relevant,
      * approximate `fitness_i(m)` and cross-level alignment indicators.